tolstenko/coolify-documentation/docs/coolify/installation.md

 # Installation

-## Minimum Server Requirements
+## Minimum Requirements for Coolify

+Coolify builds docker images for applications, so it is a CPU intensive process.
+Other resources are depending on what you would like to host.

 - 2 CPUs
 - 2 GBs memory
 - 30+ GB of storage for Docker images.

-## Currently Supported Operating Systems
+## Supported Operating Systems

 - Ubuntu